pupil-labs/pupil-docs/user-docs/data-format.md

 status, img2 = capture.read() # second frame...
 ```

-When using the setting `more CPU smaller file`: A `mpeg4` compressed video stream of the world view in a `.mp4` container.
+When using the setting `more CPU smaller file`: A `mpeg4` compressed video stream of the world view will be created in an `.mp4` container.
 The video is compressed using ffmpeg's default settings.
 It gives a good balance between image quality and files size.
 The frame rate of this file is set to your capture frame rate.

-When using the setting `less CPU bigger file`: A raw `mjpeg` stream from the world camera world view in a `.mp4` container.
+When using the setting `less CPU bigger file`: A raw `mjpeg` stream from the world camera world view will be created in an `.mp4` container.
 The video is compressed by the camera itself.
 While the file size is considerably larger than above, this will allow ultra low CPU while recording.
 It plays with recent version of ffmpeg and vlc player.
 The "frame rate" setting in the Pupil Capture sidebar (Camera Settings > Sensor Settings) controls the frame rate of the videos.

 #### head_pose_tacker_model.csv and head_pose_tacker_poses.csv